wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Never waste your time trying to explain who you are to people who are committed to misunderstanding you."
+💬 Quote of the Day: "There are days you are going to feel sad.
+That is nothing you can choose.
+But you can make stuff.
+Make films.
+Draw.
+Write.
+It'll make a world of difference."
 <!-- end quote -->